 There are more questions about solving common litter box problems than any other cat behavior complaint.
-Young kittens don’t automatically know where to “go,” and you’ll need to teach them potty etiquette.
+While many kittens will take to the litter box naturally, others may need a little help to be taught about potty etiquette.
 Adult cats may understand the basics, but certain habitat or health conditions could prompt them to avoid their usual facilities.

 Why Do Cats Have Litter Box Problems?

 Most of the time, your cat isn't using its litter box for a behavioral reason; either it's annoyed or stressed about something.
 There are also medical reasons it may be unwilling or unable to use its litter box, however, so as soon as you notice changes in box behavior, take your cat to the vet for an exam.

-- Diabetes and kidney disease increase the amount of urine produced, and an affected cat may not be able to get to the box in time.
+- Metabolic issues such as diabetes and kidney disease increase the amount of urine produced, and an affected cat may not be able to get to the box in time.

 - An arthritic cat could have difficulty with stairs or trouble climbing into a high-sided litter box.

 - Painful urination caused by lower urinary tract disorders may prevent a cat from successfully using the litter box.

 - Elimination-related ailments, such as constipation or diarrhea, that are unpleasant for the cat might make it avoid its box.

 - Painful paws that make it uncomfortable to walk on litter can be an issue.

 - Dementia in older cats may make them forget where the litter box is or even how to use it properly if they find it.
 Very old cats sometimes forget their training if they develop cognitive dysfunction which is like a form of kitty Alzheimer's.

 Once your vet has ruled out medical reasons for your cat's problem, your next move is to address any other reasons why your cat isn't using its litter box properly.
 For example:

 - A cat suffering from separation anxiety may stop using its box, and it can take a cat up to two weeks or longer to adjust to a new routine.